-It was extremely interesting and informative and made me look at fetish and kink in a completely different point of view.
+It was fascinating and informative and made me look at fetish and kink in an entirely different point of view.
 The fact is that there are many people out there who bury their kinks deep down.
 They barely understand what it means to themselves.
-He describes both males and females that are so afraid of being judged based on of their kinks.
-They bury their sexual dreams so deep and his job is to help them unwrap it.
+He describes both males and females that are so afraid of being judged based on their kinks.
+They bury their sexual dreams so deep, and his job is to help them unwrap it.

-As for myself, I am very aware of my kinks so on that aspect I didn’t get much new information.
-What I did learn and what I’m going to use in my personal relationship is to move slowly towards TPE.
+As for myself, I am very aware of my kinks, so on that aspect, I didn’t get much new information.
+What I did learn and am going to use in my relationship is to move slowly towards TPE.
 And to be completely honest with what I feel during that journey.
-So in a way it did help me decode my kink.
+So in a way, it did help me decode my kink.
 TPE is also described in his book.
 TPE stands for Total Power Exchange.
 He explains what that means to put your life into someone else's hands in this way.
-For example, if my fiancé tells me to do something I need to do it or I’ll get punished.
+For example, if my fiancé tells me to do something, I need to do it, or I’ll get punished.
 And that can be everything from sexual activities to financial choices which my fiancé thinks are good for me.

 Degradation is built on trust, BDSM requires romance and love.
 Degradation in this situation is when the sub is just submitting to her/his Dom/Domme.

-What he’s referring to here is the crooked image of BDSM as some sort of uncompassionate, cold relationship.
-He points out that aftercare, and its importance is the key to developing healthy kinky relationships.
-It's this combination of communication, aftercare and trust that create the strong bonds you get with the person you’re in a BDSM relationship with.
+What he’s referring to here is the crooked image of BDSM as an uncompassionate, cold relationship.
+He points out that aftercare and its importance is the key to developing healthy kinky relationships.
+It's this combination of communication, aftercare and trust that create the strong bonds you get with the person with whom you’re in a BDSM relationship.

-Since degradation is one of my favorite kinks, I completely love showing my submission to my Dom.
-After I read about in his book about what most people don’t understand about kink I found relief in the fact that I wasn't alone in this.
-How I’ve tried to make people understand my lifestyle.
-BDSM is, when practiced truly and correctly, a very loving relationship with a lot of trust and Galen explains it thoroughly in DYK.
+Since degradation is one of my favourite kinks, I completely love showing my submission to my Dom.
+After I read about in his book about what most people don’t understand about kink, I found relief in the fact that I wasn't alone in this.
+Oh, how I’ve tried to make people understand my lifestyle.
+BDSM is, when practised truly and correctly, a very loving relationship with a lot of trust and Galen explains it thoroughly in DYK.

 He tells the readers to claim their ”sexual birthright” and be who they are, fetishsexuals.
 We should not be embarrassed about who we are.
-Fetishes and kinks are completely natural and healthy.
-They only become unhealthy when practiced incorrectly or are suppressed.
+Fetishes and kinks are entirely natural and healthy.
+They only become unhealthy when practised incorrectly or are suppressed.